OGSteam/Ognmp/README.md

 - Run installer
 - Put your files into the html folder
-- Run Ognmp as ADministrator
+- Run Ognmp as Administrator
 - Start All Services
 - Run in your favorite Browser <https://localhost/yourwebsitefolder>

+## Defaults

+- NGNIX will use by default Ports 80 (http) and 443 (https)
+- Maria DB will have a first account configured : root with password set as 'password'

 ## Configuration